College Wrestling Scholarship FAQs

 College coaches are going to the top state and national tournaments.
 The top tournament in the country is Fargo for Cadet and Junior Nationals during the summer.
 Then the National High School event is in Virginia during the spring.

 Take advantage of every opportunity to compete both at local and national tournaments.
-There are just under 300 schools with wrestling programs at the collegiate level.
+There are just over 300 schools with wrestling programs at the collegiate level.

 Work on building your strength, technique and weight control.
 Properly maintain your healthy weight and continue to improve your skills.
 Wrestling has grown a lot in past decade.
 Focus on your technique and build strength.